cdienem/StarTool/README.md

 Multiple files can be loaded by comma separation.
 The program internally will create tables with the scheme ‘starfilename_tablename’.

+In order to make use of faster data handling, one can also use

+`python startool.py example.star:example.db`

+to load the STAR file into a local data base file.
+Changes made by editors will be directly affect that data base file.

 ###Information
 `--info`